 See some incredible feats of concrete

 Tbilisi is an excellent city to explore on foot—which is why so many of my favourite things to do revolve around walking.
-Fans of concrete, Brutalism and Soviet-era architecture will find a lot to love about the city—including impressive mosaics and bas reliefs, whacky civic buildings and ‘Commieblocks’, and concrete monuments such as The Chronicle of Georgia.
-If you’re serious about your concrete, there’s a special walking tour for that.
-If you’re on an independent hunt, the city’s metro stations are a good place to start.
+Fans of concrete, Brutalism and Soviet-era architecture will find a lot to love about the city—including impressive mosaics and bas reliefs, whacky civic buildings and ‘Commieblocks’, and concrete monuments such as The Chronicles of Georgia.

 Essential reading: 8 of Tbilisi’s best walking tours compared.

 There’s a strong Stalin presence in Tbilisi for obvious reasons (Stalin was born in the nearby town of Gori, where today you can visit a museum devoted to his life).
-I don’t want to dwell too much on Tbilisi’s Soviet past – but history fans will be interested in visiting one of the more intriguing vestiges of this period, Stalin’s underground printing press.
-Once used to run off propaganda, the reconstructed press is located in the backyard of the Printing House Museum on Kaspi Street.
-Here’s a look inside.
+I don’t mean to dwell on Tbilisi’s Soviet past – but history fans will be interested in visiting one of the more intriguing vestiges of this period, Stalin’s underground printing press.

 Eat shotis puri fresh out of the tone